Dianne Buswell

-Dianne Claire Buswell (born 6 May 1989) is an Australian professional dancer.
-She is best known for her appearances on the British television show Strictly Come Dancing.
-After competing on Dancing with the Stars in Australia, she joined the British series in 2017, reaching the final in 2018 with her partner Joe Sugg.
+Dianne Claire Buswell (born 6 May 1989) is an Australian professional dancer who is best known for her appearances on the British television show Strictly Come Dancing.
+After competing on Dancing with the Stars in Australia, she joined the British series in 2017, reaching the final in 2018 with Joe Sugg and in 2023 with Bobby Brazier, before winning the contest with Chris McCausland in 2024, for which she also won a BAFTA award in 2025.

 Career

 Buswell is a former Australian Open champion and four-time Amateur Australian Open finalist.
 She and her brother Andrew Buswell were Western Australian Open Adult New Vogue champions for 2008 and 2010.
 She also appeared on So You Think You Can Dance Australia.

 Buswell turned professional at the age of 21 when she joined the touring dance company Burn the Floor in January 2011.

+Dancing with the Stars

 In 2015, she was a professional dancer on the fifteenth season of Australia's Dancing with the Stars, paired with AFL star Jude Bolton; they were the fifth couple eliminated.